-The Coliseum Complex is comprised of an approximately 120 acre site upon which is situated an open air stadium currently named the O.co Coliseum (the Stadium or the Coliseum) and an enclosed arena known as Oracle Arena (the Arena), as well as approximately 10,000 outdoor parking spaces.
+The Coliseum Complex is comprised of an approximately 120 acre site upon which is situated an open air stadium currently named the Coliseum (the Stadium) and an enclosed arena known as the Arena, as well as approximately 10,000 outdoor parking spaces.
 The Coliseum Complex is a multi-purpose facility accommodating several sporting and entertainment events, including baseball, football, indoor athletic events, such as hockey and basketball, certain types of musical and theatrical presentations, as well as community and civic functions.
 The Coliseum is the home of the Oakland Athletics professional American League baseball team and the Oakland Raiders professional National Football League (NFL) football team.
 The Arena is home to the Golden State Warriors, a professional National Basketball Association basketball team.